Why Study the Liberal Arts?

 To be liberally educated is to be transformed.
 A liberal arts education frees your mind and helps you connect dots you never noticed before, so you can put your own field of study into a broader context.
 It enables you to form opinions and judgments, rather than defer to an outside authority.

-The foundation for a liberal arts education lies in a course of study that combines both breadth and depth, and few educational institutions in the world are better equipped to provide students with more breadth and depth than UC Berkeley’s College of Letters and Science.
+The foundation for a liberal arts education lies in a course of study that combines both breadth and depth, and few educational institutions in the world are better equipped to provide students with more breadth and depth than UC Berkeley’s College of Letters & Science.

-Reaching across the disciplines
+Reaching Across the Disciplines

 Every field of study is but one of many ways of partitioning knowledge — a part of a much greater whole.
 A liberal arts education bridges existing divides by offering a curriculum that creates coherence and integrity in your intellectual experience.
 L&S puts great emphasis on interdisciplinary perspectives and gives you the option of pursuing either a traditional major or designing new ones that reach across the disciplines.